 The fact is most first-year attorneys earn a modest salary.
 But if you expand the analysis from first-year earnings to lifetime earnings, things look up for attorneys: The ABA (American Bar Association) Journal reports that law school graduates typically earn $1 million more than college grads.
 In other words, law school only makes sense as a long-term investment.

 How does anyone finance that kind of cost?
-There are two primary sources of funding for law school expenses: merit-based aid and need-based aid.
+Through two primary sources of funding for law school expenses: merit-based aid and need-based aid.
 Learn more in our guide to law school scholarships (which includes a list of scholarships you might qualify for)!

 If you have read all the advice above, considered all the numbers, and you still want to go to law school, keep reading to learn more about how to get into law school.